 Woodbridge High School is a thriving, ethnically diverse comprehensive school that serves its local community in the heart of Woodford.
-The school is a ten form entry school with 300 students per year group and a sixth form of approximately 350 students.
+The school will become a ten form entry school from September 2014 with 300 students per year group and a sixth form of approximately 350 students.
 The highly qualified teaching staff are all specialists in their separate areas.
-The most recent Ofsted inspection confirmed the school as 'Good' with strategies in place to bring about 'Outstanding' in the future.
+The most recent Ofsted inspection in January 2012 confirmed the school as 'Good' with strategies in place to bring about 'Outstanding' in the future.